IBM-Bluemix-Docs/cli/reference/ibmcloud/download_cli.md

   * `rm -f /usr/local/bin/bx`
   * `rm -f /usr/local/bin/ibmcloud-analytics`
 2. Clean up the autocompletion scripts, if you've configured them.
 For more details, see [Enable CLI Autocompletion](enable_cli_autocompletion.html).

-#### Version `0.9.0` and later

-1. Open a terminal, and run the following command:
-  * `/usr/local/ibmcloud/uninstall`
-2. Clean up the autocompletion scripts, if you've configured them.
-For more details, see [Enable CLI Autocompletion](enable_cli_autocompletion.html).

 ## Other links to further explore {{site.data.keyword.Bluemix_notm}} CLI